omarespejel/monero-starknet-atomic-swap/README.md

 ## Status: Prototype Implementation / Reference PoC

-**⚠️ This is a prototype implementation and reference proof-of-concept.
+**This is a prototype implementation and reference proof-of-concept.
 It is NOT production-ready.**

 **Production-ready status requires:**
-- ✅ Security audit by qualified auditors
+- Security audit by qualified auditors
-- ✅ DLEQ proof implementation (implemented, hash function alignment pending)
+- DLEQ proof implementation (implemented, hash function alignment pending)
-- ⚠️ Hash function alignment (Rust↔Cairo compatibility)
+- Hash function alignment (Rust↔Cairo compatibility)
-- ⚠️ Full end-to-end testing on testnets
+- Full end-to-end testing on testnets
-- ⚠️ Complete integration with Starknet and Monero networks
+- Complete integration with Starknet and Monero networks

-**DLEQ Implementation Status**: ✅ **IMPLEMENTED**
+**DLEQ Implementation Status**: **IMPLEMENTED**

 - **Cairo**: Full DLEQ verification in constructor using Poseidon hashing
 - **Rust**: DLEQ proof generation with SHA-256 (needs Poseidon for compatibility)